Speckled rail

-The speckled rail (Coturnicops notatus), also called speckled crake, is a species of bird in subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
+The speckled rail (Laterallus notatus), also called speckled crake, is a species of bird in subfamily Rallinae of family Rallidae, the rails, gallinules, and coots.
 It is found in Argentina, Brazil, Guyana, Paraguay, Uruguay, and Venezuela.
+This species was formerly placed in the genus Coturnicops.

-Taxonomy and systematics
+Taxonomy

-The speckled rail shares genus Coturnicops with the yellow rail (C. noveboracensis) of North America and Swinhoe's rail (C. exquisitus) of eastern Asia.
-It is monotypic.
+The speckled rail was formally described in 1841 under the binomial name Zapornia notata by the English ornithologist John Gould in his contribution to Charles Darwin's book, Zoology of the Voyage of H.M.S.
+Beagle.
+The book included an illustration by Gould's wife Elizabeth.
+The specimen had been shot from the deck of the Beagle in the Río de la Plata in Argentina.
+The speckled rail was formerly placed in the genus Coturnicops but has been moved to Laterallus based on a 2023 a molecular phylogenetic study found that the species is more closely related to members of that genus.
+The genus name is a portmanteau of Rallus lateralis, a synonym of the binomial name for the rufous-sided crake.
+The specific epithet notatus is Latin meaning "spotted", "marked" or "marked out".
+The species is monotypic: no subspecies are recognised.

 Description

 The speckled rail is 13 to 14 cm long and weighs about 30 g.
 The sexes are alike.
 Adults have very dark brown plumage with white spots on their upperparts and white bars on their underparts.